microsoft/nni/docs/en_US/Compressor/QuickStart.md

 }]
 ```

-The specification of configuration can be found [here](Overview.md).
-Different pruners may have their own defined fields in configuration, please refer to each pruner's usage for details.
+The specification of configuration can be found [here](Overview.md#user-configuration-for-a-compression-algorithm).
+Note that different pruners may have their own defined fields in configuration, for exmaple `start_epoch` in AGP pruner.
+Please refer to each pruner's [usage](Overview.md#supported-algorithms) for details, and adjust the configuration accordingly.

 ## Choose a compression algorithm